vicxny/vicxny/README.md

 </p>

 Everyday, I am looking to further my technical skills.
-I've taught myself how to build a pc, use rainmeter to customize my desktop display, and coding 💻.
+I've taught myself how to build a pc, use rainmeter to customize my desktop display, and code 💻.
 You'll also often catch me at an music event in NYC!
 Well, not so much at the moment.
 But the next time you'll see, I'll probably be interested in a new hobby ☕.

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m have a passion to build anything that I am interested in.